 In Iran official sources said on Monday (25 December) that four demonstrators were killed during scattered clashes in Teheran on Sunday (24 December).

-In Iran official sources said on Monday (25 December) that four demonstrators were killed during scattered clashes in Teheran on Sunday (24 December).
+Background: In Iran official sources said on Monday (25 December) that four demonstrators were killed during scattered clashes in Teheran on Sunday (24 December).
 I was the first official confirmation in the capital of deaths during Sunday's disturbances.
 But opposition sources spoke of eight dead and many more injured.

 SYNOPSIS: The latest casualty figures came a s pro-Shah demonstrators gathered in the streets in and around Teheran to show their support for the Shah.
 The monarchy has been ruling Iran for the past 37 year, and opposition leader Karim Sanjabi told an anti government rally of five thousand people on Monday 25 December) that he personally advised the Shah that the only way to restore law and order in the country was for the monarch to leave Iran.